by Lily Zimmerman, Instructional Designer

 Recently, Monopoly replaced three of its game pieces in a bid to reach a new generation.
 But perhaps it wasn’t the sight of a wheelbarrow and thimble that drove the kids away, but rather that finishing the game takes almost as long as millennials have been alive.
 Keep your gamification experience fresh and engaging by making the game mechanics and rules simple.
 Design a system that makes scoring, reaching new levels, and earning achievements easy to follow.
 Learners will know what they need to do to be successful if their actions are directly linked to their scores.
 Think carefully about how you want to use leaderboards to track scores and foster competition.

 5. How often will users engage in the system and for how long?

 Gamification’s power lies in its ability to appeal to intrinsic and extrinsic motivation.
 If long-term engagement is your goal, include elements that give learners a continued sense of purpose.
 Communities and social learning are two fantastic elements for generating long-term, lasting engagement.

 Think about how your gamified learning experience can continually entice learners to come back.
 Be sure to consider what your system will support and the level of administration and moderation your program can offer.

 With the answers to these fives questions, you’re well on your way to designing a gamified learning experience that accomplishes the goals critical to your overall business strategy.

 If you would like to discuss these questions, or any other questions you have about gamification, please contact us today.
-The LHT Group can work with you and your business to develop a strategy and learning experience that engages your employees and achieves your goals.
+LHT Learning can work with you and your business to develop a strategy and learning experience that engages your employees and achieves your goals.